Baby Boom (Israeli TV series): History

 The first season of the show was broadcast on Channel 10 in 2013, and was produced by Assaf Gil under "Gil Productions".
-The first season of the show involved professor Yariv Yogev, the Director of Maternity Wards, Obstetrics, and Gynaecology departments at Beilinson Hospital from 2011-2015.
+The first season of the show involved professor Yariv Yogev, the Director of Maternity Wards, Obstetrics, and Gynaecology departments at Beilinson Hospital from 2011 to 2015.
 He stated his goal in the involvement of Benilinson Hospital was to increase brand recognition for the facility.
 He is frequently depicted by the media as the star of Baby Boom.
 Beilinson Hospital reportedly invested millions of shekels after signing on for the fifth season upgrading the appearance of the maternity ward.

 The second season aired November 2015 and included only four episodes.
 A third season aired 11 November 2015 and took place in Meir Hospital in Kfar Saba, Israel.
 The fifth season aired its first episode on 28 May 2018.
 The fifth season was delayed in filming due to low couple participation, with production noting that unless at least 50 couples agreed to participate they would not begin filming.
 Season five involved doctor Rony Chen, current head of the Maternity Ward at Beilinson Hospital as of 2020.

 The show has featured celebrities such as Lihi Griner, a former participant on season three of the Israeli edition of Big Brother who visited one couple while at the hospital in the fifth season, and Eran Tartakovsky (a participant in Big Brother Season 4) as part of a couple from the third season.